 A small washable faecal pad or a disposable gauze dressing can be used for light bowel leakage.

-There is no research evidence about how well the newer disposable faecal pads work.
 You will need to try different pads out and to find which works best for you.
+There is no research evidence to show if any of the faecal pads work better than others.

 A disposable gauze dressing placed between the buttocks has been found to be acceptable for light bowel leakage where the stool usually remains between the buttocks and doesn’t soil underwear 1